bootdotdev/blog/content/jobs/getting-a-job-after-coding-bootcamp-is-hard.md

 However, as you do some more research on the big promises of bootcamps, you'll likely learn the path of getting a job after coding bootcamp can leave you drastically underprepared for the programming job market.

-> “_We see more and more students coming to boot.dev because they're having a hard time landing jobs after taking a bootcamp or completing web development crash courses._”
+> "_We see more and more students coming to boot.dev because they're having a hard time landing jobs after taking a bootcamp or completing web development crash courses._"
 >
 > Lane Wagner, author of [boot.dev's computer science courses](https://boot.dev/).